Online Dating Has Revitalized Romance

 Getting to Know One Another Should Take a Bit of Time

 Don't reveal too much of your personal information such as your last name to new people that you are meeting online until you feel comfortable.
-I have written a hub about being safe online and dating, take a look at it for some very good tips on safety.
+I have written an article about being safe online and dating, take a look at it for some very good tips on safety.

 Speaking via texts and emails can seem a bit awkward at first, but I like to answer my questions carefully and with much thought.
 I don't like to feel rushed.